Meet the Maternity Team

 Volunteers

-They will be in their own clothes with a name badge and volunteer badge.
-They are on the ward to help with bed making, serving meals, fetching water etc, and are a hugely valuable part of our team.
+Volunteers are on the ward to help with bed making, serving meals, fetching water etc., and are a hugely valuable part of our team.
+They are also able to direct you to different areas of the hospital when required.

 Other staff you may see on the ward are part of the senior leadership team